5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 * Fixed several timezone issues for people living in half hour timezones.
 * Created "Performance options" to speed up the loading in the GUI, allows customization of the status history length and the tracker session background.
-* Changed no profile picture to new image.
+* Changed no profile picture.
+* Fixed race condition in the Timeline page causing no live feed.

 ---
 **Update 1.5.0** :